 Thanks to their efforts, they have raised close to $25,000 for Connected in Motion and helped to redefine Type 1 diabetes.
 They are empowered by adventure.

-Thank you to our Summit Sponsors, Animas Canada, Medtronic Canada and BD Canada for support Connected in Motion on this adventure.
+Thank you to Summit Sponsors, Animas Canada, Medtronic Canada, BD Canada and Briden Solutions for supporting Connected in Motion on this adventure.
 Because of their commitment, 100% of the proceeds raised through this project were funneled back into supporting the community.